dburian/transformer_document_embedding/log/teacher_student_training.md

 - Optimizing SoftCCA with DBOW worsens the results.
-- As we measured CCA on the projections (which rose for training, a bit lowered for validation) we are not sure if CCA on outputs correlates with performance when only breadth model is used.
+- As we measured CCA on the projections (which rose for training, a bit lowered for validation) we are not sure if CCA on outputs correlates with performance when only contextual model is used.
 - Using both DBOW and SBERT improves the performance of the base model, but not as much as when using just SBERT.
-The most performing variant was when depth and breadth losses were somehow balanced.
+The most performing variant was when structural and contextual losses were somehow balanced.